CukierDev/iDadFinder/README.md

 if you are lazy you can download iDadFinder from Realeses

 ## Building
-You these things to build it:<br/>
+You will need these things to build it:<br/>
   VS 2022 (that is ready for c#)<br/>
   .Net 6.0<br/>
   Some basic VS experience<br/>